A man inspects rows of flower bunches sitting in buckets of water on a stall at Columbia Road Flower Market

 • Covent Garden

 This grand neoclassical market building in the heart of Covent Garden is a true London landmark.
-Since 1980, after traffic congestion forced the traditional fruit-and-veg market to relocate, Covent Garden Market has reinvented itself as a serious shopping destination.
-And now the whole area has been pedestrianised to encourage socially distanced punters to return for a browse in safety.
-On Mondays, it’s filled with stalls selling antiques and collectables; then from Tuesday to Sunday, it welcomes a broader range of traders offering everything from handmade jewellery to artisan soaps.
+Since 1980, after traffic congestion forced the traditional fruit-and-veg market to relocate, Covent Garden Market has reinvented itself as a serious shopping destination, with a small but satisfying range of stalls available for browsing On Mondays, it’s filled with stalls selling antiques and collectables; then from Tuesday to Sunday, it welcomes a broader range of traders offering everything from handmade jewellery to artisan soaps.
 There are plenty of permanent retail units, too, mainly housing fancy brands like Mulberry and Tom Ford.
-Once you’re done exploring, Jubilee Market across the piazza is great for gifts and trinkets.
+If you're hungry for more, Jubilee Market across the piazza is great for gifts and touristy trinkets.

 Craving some more market mayhem?